 Since opening in 1926, Grouse Mountain has continued to entice skiers and snowboarders across the globe to the ‘Peak of Vancouver.’
 The resort offers 33 ski and snowboard runs, 6 terrain parks, and 15 trails that remain lit after sundown.
 Because the only thing predictable about nature is its unpredictability, Grouse comes equipped with some of the finest tools in artificial snowmaking.
 Not to be confused with artificial snow, the resort prefers the term ‘man-made snow’ as you’ll still be skiing on real snowflakes.

-As one of the top Canadian ski resorts, Grouse Mountain also boasts the continent’s largest aerial tramway system.
+As one of the best ski resorts in Canada, Grouse Mountain also boasts the continent’s largest aerial tramway system.
 Guests can enjoy stunning views of the Pacific Ocean and nearby downtown Vancouver.
 Other activities include a snowshoeing park, a wildlife refuge for endangered species, and several restaurants and bistros to enjoy Vancouver’s seasonal cuisine.

-With a stunning portfolio of activities and attractions, Mont Tremblant is undoubtedly one of the top Canadian ski resorts.
+With a stunning portfolio of activities and attractions, Mont Tremblant is undoubtedly one of the best ski resorts in Canada.
 This four-season, vacation destination has all you could ask for, keeping guests longing for more.
 Mont Tremblant features more than 750 acres of skiable terrain, 102 trails, and 14 lifts.
 The slopes cater to the needs of every skier or snowboarder, too, with an even distribution of trail classifications.